 Hae bee hiam, a Hokkien term loosely translated to “spicy dried shrimp”, is a misnomer for this sambal-free, kid-friendly condiment.
 While we think up a better name for it, hae bee hiam is a must-have to whip up a quick meal when supplies are low in the kitchen, or when you’re feeling uninspired.

 This condiment is super easy to make, although it takes a while to cook.
-But it is so versatile that I make it religiously every time it runs out, spending 20 minutes over the stove stirring it to crispy golden bits.
+It is so versatile I make it religiously every time it runs out, spending 20 minutes over the stove stirring it to crispy golden bits.

 I use it to fry rice, flavour noodles and as a sandwich filling.
 The kids love it over quail’s eggs and mini sticks of Japanese cucumber.
 It adds a rich prawny unami flavour to omelettes and salads.
 The older folks in the family would stir-fry long beans, brinjal, lady’s fingers, petai or any green leafy veggies with it.
 On lazy days, a dash of it over a bowl of steaming hot rice is plain comfort.